Content |

 Extending its range (breeding/resident): 70 km2

-The Seychelles Black Parrot (Coracopsis barklyi) reside in Praslin, with occasional records in Curieuse (a 1 km to the North of Praslin), Seychelles (Reuleaux et al. 2013).
+The Seychelles Black Parrot (Coracopsis barklyi) reside in Praslin, with occasional records in Curieuse (to 1 km to the North of Praslin), Seychelles (Reuleaux et al. 2013).

 Conservation: